2023 USFL season: Compensation

 On December 15, 2022, USFL player representatives (United Football Players Association and United Steelworkers) and the league parent company FOX Sports tentatively agreed on a new three-year collective bargaining agreement starting at the 2023 season, six months after the league players voted to unionize.
 The proposed agreement increases minimum salaries and provides a stronger benefits package than they previously received, and slightly higher than most XFL salaries.
 USFL players' minimum salaries will be $5,350 per week, up from the current $4,500 per week payout ($2,500 for inactive players) and $150 a week toward 401K contributions, while weekly performance bonuses will be cancelled.
 During training camp, all USFL players will get $850 a week.
-The new deal also include a $400 per week housing stipend.
-For the first year of the CBA, the roster size will stay at 50 (40 active/10 inactive), while from the second year going forward the makeup changes to 42 active and 8 inactive plus a newly negotiated five-week injured reserve.
-The proposed CBA includes an annual opt-out option.
-The agreement was approved by the union members on January 9, 2023.

-As of 2022 season, USFL players and staff are still able to receive a college degree "tuition-free and debt-free", through a partnership with for-profit universities Strategic Education's Capella University and Strayer University.
+Continuing as a benefit from the 2022 season, USFL players and staff are still able to receive a college degree "tuition-free and debt-free", through a partnership with for-profit universities Strategic Education's Capella University and Strayer University.

 Draft

-The 10-round 2023 USFL College Draft took place on February 21, 2023 while draft pool included over 3,000 eligible players.
-The first overall pick was decided by the winner of the Week 10 game between the 1–8 Pittsburgh Maulers and 1–8 Michigan Panthers, would win the first overall pick.
+The 10-round 2023 USFL College Draft took place on February 21, 2023, while draft pool included over 3,000 eligible players.
+The first overall pick was decided by the winner of the Week 10 game between the 1–8 Pittsburgh Maulers and 1–8 Michigan Panthers.
 The Panthers were victorious 33–21.
 The New Jersey Generals had their 1st round selection moved to the last pick in the draft and their rounds 2 to 5 picks were penalized due to "a violation of offseason roster management rules".
 Michigan State offensive lineman Jarrett Horst was the first overall pick.